SioKCronin/website/content/ai_notes/software_engineering/github_take_home.md

 this will point us either to our Kubernetes configuration itself or a problem with our cloud host.
 We will not need to investigate individual nodes, except in our cluster logs to see why they failed.

-#### Monitoring
+#### Cloud Hosting and Monitoring

-Let's assume we are using a monitoring service like Prometheus, so we have realtime data on how our clusters are doing.
+Let's assume we are using AWS, with a monitoring service like Prometheus for our cluster maintenance.
+We will set up a VPN with security groups based on the product ownership areas and restrictions of our team.

 ## Question 3

 **Users have recently begun complaining of slowness when logging in.
 Normally logins take tens of milliseconds but many users are now seeing logins take multiple seconds.
-Given full access to all the necessary systems, what are your initial steps to investigate?
-Please include what questions you would ask, which systems you'd investigate first, which metrics you'd look at, what commands you might run, etc. Make sure to explain your reasoning.**
+Given full access to all the necessary systems, what are your initial steps to investigate?**

 There are three overarching questions I would like to tackle:

 * what happened?
 * how can we fix it?
-* how can we detect this issue sooner in the future?
+* how can we detect it sooner in the future?

 ### What happened?

-What follows is a cascading list of questions to ask and issues to address, but I find it useful to allow one's creativity to at least take a 60 second stab at what the major culprits might be.
-Set a timer, and get the intuitive guesses on to the table so we can triage from there more dispationately.

-For me these include:

-* Perhaps what users are experiencing is isolated, and related to their specific networking environment.
-* Perhaps what users are experiencing is browser related, and tied to a recent upgrade.
+Before diving in, here are three possibilities I want to make sure are at least considered, given they were what my gut came up with first (and I find it useful to capture intuitive respones at the onset of a triage session):

+* has something changed in our code relating to how we process log-in?
-* Perhaps our database has reached a tipping point that we didn't anticipate in our load testing.
+* has a table in DB reached a tipping point?
-* Perhaps there is another bug we can't quickly identify, and we should rollback our revisions until it is addressed.

-This not an exhaustive list, but more like a moment of ventilation to ensure first thoughts do not vie for attention while a more systematic triage takes place.
+* is a malicious user exploiting some aspect of our system, thereby slowing down login for other users?

 **Which users have been affected?**

-One of the critical pieces of information we have here is that users are successfully logging in, it is just taking much longer.
-This rules out a host of directions we would need to investigate if users were being denied log-in, or somehow their log-in credentials were not accepted in the first place on the front-end (for instance, username and password input fields not responding).
+It is imortant to note that so far users are reporting they are successfully logging in, it is just taking much longer.

 How many users have reported this issue, and what do they have in common?
 Geography?
 Similar user names?
 Similiar log-in times?
 Android, IOS, desktop)?
 If similarities